improbable-eng/etcd-cluster-operator/docs/operations.md

 The etcd process running in Pod "my-cluster-2" will exit with exit-code 0, and the Pod will be marked as "Complete".

 Next, the operator will remove the `EtcdPeer` resource for the removed `etcd` member.
-This will trigger the deletion of the `Replicaset` and the `Pod`  for "my-cluster-2", but **not** the `PersistentVolumeClaim` or the `PersistentVolume`, for the reasons described in "### Delete a Cluster" (above).
+This will trigger the deletion of the `Replicaset` and the `Pod` and the `PersistentVolumeClaim` for "my-cluster-2".
+The `PersistentVolume` (and the data) for the removed `etcd` node *may* be deleted depending on the "Reclaim Policy" of the `StorageClass` associated with the `PersistentVolume`.

 When all these operations are complete the `EtcdCluster.Status` will be updated to show the new number of replicas and the new list of `etcd` members.

 Additionally, the `etcd-cluster-operator` will generate an `Event` for each operation it successfully performs, which allows you to track the progress of the scale down operations.

-If you want to scale up an `EtcdCluster` which has previously been scaled down, you must first remove the `PersistentVolumeClaim` associated with any `EtcdPeer` that was removed during the scale down operations.
-Otherwise new `EtcdPeer` and `Pods` will be started with `/var/lib/etcd` data corresponding to an old etcd member ID, and the node will fail to join the cluster.